trthatcher/MLKernels.jl/README.md

 Negative definite kernels are equivalent to conditionally positive definite kernels that are often found in Machine Learning literature.
 To convert a negative definite kernel to a conditionally positive definite kernel, simply multiply the result of the kernel function by -1.

-Kernels are further broken into three categories:
+Kernels are further broken into three main types:

  - **Base Kernels**: These are simple kernels that serve as building blocks for more complex kernels.
 They are easily extended.
  - **Composite Kernels**: These kernels are a scalar transformation of a Base Kernel.
 As a result, they are not standalone; they require a base kernel.
 Most kernels with widespread usage fall into this category.